FlowFuse/flowfuse/docs/install/dns-setup.md

 If you really can't run dnsmasq then there is a possible alternative.

-You can set the domain FlowForge uses to the following pattern `172.17.0.1.sslip.io`
+You can set the `domain` entry in the `flowforge.yml` configuration file to the following pattern `172.17.0.1.sslip.io`

 This works because the `sslip.io` domain is set up to always return the IP address embedded in the hostname queried.